expressjs/expressjs.com/guide/error-handling.md

 });
 ~~~

-You define error-handling middleware last, after other `app.use()` and routes calls.
+You define error-handling middleware last, after other `app.use()` and routes calls; for example:
-For example:

 ~~~js
 var bodyParser = require('body-parser');